 The DSI value is also used for data lookup when loading the fact data.
 The confirmed dimension like address may have data populated from multiple source applications, e.g. Oracle Utilities Customer Care and Billing and Oracle Utilities Meter Date Management, or may have data populated from multiple instances of same source application, e.g. two instances of Oracle Utilities Meter Date Management.
 It is also possible that two records, one from Oracle Utilities Meter Date Management, and another from Oracle Utilities Customer Care and Billing (or second instance of Oracle Utilities Meter Date Management), may have the same ID in source application.
-Therefore, while loading the fact record, DSI value is also included in dimension record lookup columns along with the source ID column(s) so that the fact record from a given source application.
+Therefore, while loading the fact record, DSI value is also included in dimension record lookup columns along with the source ID column(s) so that the fact record from a given source application is correctly linked to the dimension record from the same instance of the source application.